President Trump's "Trumponomics" - July 26th, Hour2

 That got him impeached, asking for an investigation.

-And you covered it back then, and you exposed all of these things back then, but we have a s we have a bad institutional memory.
+And you covered it back then, and you exposed all these things back then.

-It's all coming around now full circle, and now we see fortunately we have people like you know, grass Senators Grassley and Johnson who are going to point it out.
+And now we see, fortunately, we have people like Senators Grassley and Johnson who are going to point it out.

 I know many people felt when the Supreme Court nomination came up, you know, he wasn't qualified and so on.

-I had a case in front of him, thought he was a very a legitimate judge and all that.
+I had a case in front of him, thought he was a very legitimate judge and all that.

 Some of the comments he's made, it's shocking to me, but there seems to be no end to it.